We were thrilled to be recruiting for one of the biggest and most recognised names in luxury fashion in New York, but it was not easy!

 BUT they may consider a role if they are being represented by a consultancy who has looked after both them and their treasury career for the past 10 years.

 This was the case for our client three weeks into their campaign they realised that whilst response rates were high, the quality simply was not there, and the responses just kept coming.
-After 8 weeks, the team had received in excess of 250 applicants.
+After 8 weeks, the team had received more than 250 applicants.

 250 candidates who needed reviewing and responding to.